MiquelNasarre/FourierS2/README.md

 the 3D rendering.
 For a more in depth explanation of how all the rendering works I suggest you take a look at it.
 This also means that it inherits the [ImGui](https://github.com/ocornut/imgui) dependencies for all its widgets.

-Therefore the Fourier project is built as an application of the previously mentioned repository.
+Therefore the _Fourier_ project is built as an application of the previously mentioned repository.
 The main file just calls the creation of a _Fourier_ class, which creates the window and runs it, calling the main loop until the window is closed.
 Lets make a brief run through all the _Fourier_ project files.

 - **Fourier.cpp / Fourier.h:** As mentioned this is the center class of our application.
-It is set to run at 60fps, and every frame it processes all input events, and calls all the other functions needed to dysplay accordingly.
+It is set to run at 60fps, and every frame it processes all input events, and calls all the other functions needed to display accordingly.
 The _processEvents_ function is the one that takes care of all the processing, while the _doFrame_ does all the rendering.
 The processing includes all the Fourier computations as well as all the Keyboard and Mouse updates and rendering updates.